 6. Creating Statements for the sub-customers

-- Go to left menu and select Sales and then Customers
+- Go to the left menu and select Sales and then Customers

-- Then choose sub-customer which you are willing to edit and after that choose Edit
+- Then choose the sub-customer that you are willing to edit and after that choose Edit

-- Now set Bill this customer in drop-down and then choose Save
+- Now set Bill this customer in the drop-down and then choose Save

 - Now, you can get the statements created for multiple or single customers

 Need Professional Help?